argoproj-archive/argo-site/docs/yaml/special_parameters_values.md

 <td>

-The commit that the user selected on the Applatix Console.
+The commit that the user selected on the Argo Console.

 </td>